helenmcastro/MathDataScience_2023/problem-set-one.md

 X = X[:, None, :, :] / 255
 X_test = X_test[:, None, :, :] / 255
 ```
-In this code block, we define two functions, GPU and GPU_data, for moving data to the GPU with and without requiring gradients.
-We also load the MNIST dataset using torchvision and extract the data and labels, followed by normalizing and reshaping the data.
+In this code block, I define two functions, GPU and GPU_data, for moving data to the GPU with and without requiring gradients.
+I also load the MNIST dataset using torchvision and extract the data and labels, followed by normalizing and reshaping the data.

 ```python